What is a SEP IRA and how does it work?

 What are the disadvantages of a SEP IRA?

 There are a few disadvantages to SEP IRAs, including:

-- No “catch-up” contribution options for people 50 and older are allowed for Roth IRAs or traditional IRAs.
+No “catch-up” contribution options.
+If you're 50 and older, there are no ‘catch-up’ contributions like there are for Roth IRAs or traditional IRAs.

 There’s really nothing to setting up your SEP IRA account online.
 First, read through and fill out IRS Form 5305-SEP or through your account provider and give your employees the form.

 Finally, set up an account for each employee, following your account provider’s instructions.